rszarecki/BGP-LCU/README.md

 # BGP-LCU
-This repositoiry holds XML varsion of IETF draft of BGP-LCU.
+This repositoiry holds XML version of IETF draft of BGP-LCU.